top of page

 “No.” I shook my head and nodded thanks to what my driver had been starting to offer.
 That Hallie would stay in the car when I learned the truth.
 But I had gone through this already.
 There was no chance to leave her behind.
 She was more at home here, in these battered ships and men than playing with dolls.
 I had pointed it out to my brother that this wasn’t the right environment for a little girl, but Tom had just laughed.

 “I know, but I lost the argument with her a year ago.
-If you do better, let me know.
+If you can do better, let me know.
 Heaven only knows what she is going to be when she's older.”

 “A bloody pain in the arse, sir.”
 My brother’s engineering chief had intervened by wiping his hands and coming to stand nearby to wait his turn to give his report to his captain.
-“But the best boiler cleaner that we have ever seen.”
+“But she's the best boiler cleaner that we have ever seen.”

 A small girl, black from grease with too large overalls, had then come running, pumping to her father’s leg “Yeah, because I am small as a bilge rat.”